MattisLind/alfaskop_emu/Utils/AlfaskopCommander/README.md

 ![Scope output](https://i.imgur.com/hYTeKTEl.jpg?1)

 This mockup was tested against the real world Alfaskop 4110 and it did infact respond to the Poll as it should.
+The not so exciting video clip below show what happens when the terminal receive a poll.
+After the LOAD text on the status line a P is added to signify that the poll has been received and that the terminal sent a IPL request in response.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=8MVXaOKJ0f0
 " target="_blank"><img src="http://img.youtube.com/vi/8MVXaOKJ0f0/0.jpg"